jellyfin/jellyfin.org/docs/project/privacy.md

 ## Jellyfin Clients

-- Individual Jellyfin clients may collect platform-specific data.
-Each client has its own privacy policy.
+- First party Jellyfin clients do not collect user data, and do not contain any telemetry functionality.
+- 3rd party clients may collect user data, please refer to the privacy policy of the client in question for more information.

 ## Jellyfin Self-Hosted Services